cubee-cb/linux-vr-compat/README.md

 - WiVRn (Flatpak) to connect to the PICO-4 and emulate SteamVR via OpenComposite.
 - Envision with WMR profile.
     - Mostly functional.
 Reprojection is laggy.
 [Has other issues](#developmenthardware).
-- WlxOverlay for desktop views and playspace drag.
+- WlxOverlay-S for desktop views and playspace drag.
     - Space Drag is either left/right stick click, Space Reset is double-click left stick.
     - Custom build with battery OSC parameters, this has been [merged with main](https://github.com/galister/wlx-overlay-s/pull/108) as of now but has yet to be included in a release.
 - Most games run through Steam (Runtime), SteamVR is not installed.
 Using launch arguments provided by WiVRn to make games use it as the VR runtime.
 Manually.
 For each game individually. (there's probably a more efficient way to do it)